 Tragic Deaths for Rare White Grizzly Bear and Cubs in Canada

-In a heart-wrenching incident, a rare white grizzly bear and her two cubs met their end on a Canadian highway, stirring deep sorrow among wildlife conservationists.
+In a heart-wrenching incident, a rare white and her two cubs met their end on a Canadian highway, stirring deep sorrow among wildlife conservationists.
 The grizzly, known as Nakoda, and her cubs were killed in separate vehicle collisions on June 6, along a road between Lake Louise and Yoho National Parks.

 Source: Global News/YouTube